Roborock just added another variant to their line-up, the S4 Max.

 The rise in Roborock’s popularity has spawned more third-party manufacturers to sell components like filters and brushes.

 Buy these parts in bundles as it offers the best bang for your buck.
-However, the options for replacement batteries isn’t as vast as a Roomba.
+However, the options for replacement batteries aren’t as vast as a Roomba.

 Roborock S4 Max